1 Company information

 These financial statements are presented in Indian Rupees (INR)/(RS), which is also its functional currency and all values are rounded to the nearest lakh as per the requirement of schedule III (except per share data), unless otherwise stated '0' (zero) denotes amount less than thousand.

-All property, plant and equipment are stated at cost, less accumulated depreciation and impairment loss, if any.
+Property, plant and equipment are stated at cost, less accumulated depreciation and impairment loss, if any.
 The cost comprises purchase cost, borrowing costs if capitalisation criteria are met and any directly attributable cost of bringing the asset to its working condition for the intended use.
+All property plant and equipments are depreciated over the usefull life of the asset on straight line basis.

 (c) Intangible assets